 - professional-entry student placements

-- postgraduate medical and nursing and midwifery funding
+- postgraduate medical, nursing and midwifery positions

 - continuing nursing and midwifery education grants

-Any queries regarding these guidelines should be directed to firstname.lastname@example.org.
+Any queries regarding these guidelines should be directed to firstname.lastname@example.org